romgrk/2d-geometry/README.md

 # Javascript library for 2d geometry

-**flatten-js** is a javascript library for manipulating abstract geometrical shapes like point, vector, line, ray, segment, circle, arc and polygon.
+**2d-geometry** is a javascript library for manipulating abstract geometrical shapes like point, vector, line, ray, segment, circle, arc and polygon.
 Shapes may be organized into Planar Set - searchable container which support spatial queries.

-**flatten-js** provides a lot of useful methods and algorithms like finding intersections, checking inclusion, calculating distance, applying affine transformations, performing boolean operations and more.
+**2d-geometry** provides a lot of useful methods and algorithms like finding intersections, checking inclusion, calculating distance, applying affine transformations, performing boolean operations and more.

 Packages are distributed in 3 formats: commonjs, umd and es6 modules.
 Package.json file